IT’S CALLED SHOW BUSINESS…

 And Mike knew it.

-Combined with his intensity and intelligence, his performance style made him both mesmerising and slightly terrifyingly to watch.
-But always entertaining, and always without fail, funny.
+And he was relentless.
+He would hammer at a premise until he had wrung every possible angle out of it.
+Combined with his intensity and intelligence, this made his performance style both mesmerising and slightly terrifyingly to watch.

 It is exceedingly difficult.